kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a3-administrative-law-nca.md

 - Does the decision engage with the relevant legal constraints?
 - Does it address the factual record?
 - Are the findings supported by evidence?
+- Has the decision-maker genuinely grappled with the key issues and arguments raised by the parties?
+(Vavilov para 128)

 ## Procedural Fairness — The Baker Framework